What is a CPAP Machine?

 Looking for a CPAP alternative?
 There are quite a few different options available today, but not all of them will work for everyone.
 Here’s a rundown of some of the most popular treatments.

-- Oral Appliances: Many of these devices are designed to hold the tongue in place to keep it from sliding backwards in the mouth during sleep, preventing opening up the airway so that air can reach the lungs.
-For people with very mild Sleep Apnea, an oral appliance may be an effective treatment.
-Oral appliances work by keeping the tongue from sliding backwards, but if your problem is a narrow airway, or that there’s too much soft tissue in the throat, an oral appliance may do you no good.
+1. Oral Appliances: Many of these devices are designed to hold the tongue in place to keep it from sliding backward in the mouth during sleep, preventing opening up the airway so that air can reach the lungs.
+For people with very mild sleep apnea, an oral appliance may be an effective treatment.
+Oral appliances work by keeping the tongue from sliding backward, but if your problem is a narrow airway, or that there’s too much soft tissue in the throat, an oral appliance may do you no good.

-- Surgery: In rare cases, your doctor may prescribe surgery to remove excess tissues or improve the geometry of the airway, making it easier to breathe.
-Surgery is looked at as a last resort, and is usually not the first treatment a doctor will recommend.
+2. Surgery: In rare cases, your doctor may prescribe surgery to remove excess tissues or improve the geometry of the airway, making it easier to breathe.
+Surgery is looked at as a last resort and is usually not the first treatment a doctor will recommend.

-- Changing Sleep Positions: Sleeping on your back is the worst position for a person suffering with Sleep Apnea.
+3. Changing Sleep Positions: Sleeping on your back is the worst position for a person suffering from sleep apnea.
 Shifting positions can actually improve airflow during sleep, and in some very mild cases, it can significantly reduce the number of breathing events during the night.
 The most helpful change in positions is actually to sleep on your side.
 Side sleeping allows gravity to work in your favor, helping the soft tissues of the mouth and throat to open naturally, meaning your machine doesn’t have to work as hard– or in some cases even at all.

-- Provent: Provent is sometimes prescribed to help in cases of mild Sleep Apnea.
+4. Provent: Provent is sometimes prescribed to help in cases of mild sleep apnea.
 It helps redirect your own breath in a way that can open the airway without using a CPAP machine.
-Provent is only available by prescription, and is only for very mild cases of Sleep Apnea.
+Provent is only available by prescription and is only for very mild cases of sleep apnea.
 CPAP.com sells Provent.

 Choosing a CPAP machine can be tough, and there’s a lot to consider.
 We hope you found this guide to be useful and that it answered some of your questions.
 We encourage you to sign up for our newsletter, so you’ll never miss a sale or a deal.
 You’ll also get updated with the latest content from CPAP.com.
 Don’t miss out!